-This guest post is written by Keith, a Singapore resident and one half of the couple behind Zip Up and Go, a travel blog that takes you to explore the best nature spots, food places and watering holes.
+This guest post is written by Keith, a Singapore resident and one half of the couple behind Zip Up and Go, a travel blog that takes you to explore the best nature spots and places to eat around the world.

-We are a pair of regular folks who embraces budget to mid range travel and to share the spills with you!
+We are a pair of regular folks who embrace budget to mid-range travel and to share the spills with you!
 Be sure to check out our blog for similar articles here.

 This post contains affiliate links.